TrellixVulnTeam/swahilipython_SCMU/Doc/library/importlib.rst

    (``__file__``)

-   Name of the place from which the module is loaded, e.g. "builtin" for built-in modules and the filename for modules loaded from source.
+   Name of the place kutoka which the module is loaded, e.g. "builtin" for built-in modules and the filename for modules loaded kutoka source.
    Normally "origin" should be set, but it may be ``None`` (the default) which indicates it is unspecified (e.g. for namespace packages).